 The Remote Ozone Monitoring (OZN) program was proposed to and approved by the TEEM Committee at the September 14th, 2022 meeting.
 The OZN program was created to provide continuous 15-minute measurements of ozone and meteorological conditions in remote areas around the RMWB during the annual growing season (i.e., April through October).
-The two main objectives of the OZN Program are to

-- (1) measure the transformation of ozone created as a secondary pollutant from oil sands emissions, and - (2) measure ground-level ozone increases due to stratosphere-troposphere exchange.
+The two main objectives of the OZN Program are to (1) measure the transformation of ozone created as a secondary pollutant from oil sands emissions, and (2) measure ground-level ozone increases due to stratosphere-troposphere exchange (STE).

 A field trial of the equipment concluded that the analyzers are very sensitive to cold temperatures.
-To ensure data continuity through the deployment period, the WBEA has begun a field cold weather trial.
-The remote ozone tripod with cold weather kit was deployed as a co-location at the Athabasca Valley AMS on November 16th, 2023.
-The data will be closely monitored to best understand how the analyzer responds to drops in temperature.
-Depending on the results of this trial, remote deployment is anticipated for March/April 2024.
+To ensure data continuity through the deployment period, the WBEA began a field cold weather trial in mid-November 2023.
+The remote ozone tripod with cold weather kit was deployed as a co-location at the Athabasca Valley AMS.
+The data was closely monitored to understand how the analyzer responds to drops in temperature.
+The unit was deployed until mid-February.
+Results showed that although the unit turns off in extreme temperature drops, it will turn back on when temperatures rise.